achtnullzwei/Doorman/docs/en/changelog/firmware.md

 - **Renamed Nuki Lock**
   The `Nuki Lock` entity has been renamed to `Apartment Door` for better alignment with the naming convention used for other doors.

+- **Changed Setup Mode logic**
+  Previously, setup mode saved the outdoor station address only once, when pressing either the apartment doorbell or the outdoor station doorbell.
+This caused issues if the system was using a non-default address.
+  Now, you need to press the outdoor station doorbell for each door to ensure the address is saved correctly.
+Take a look [here](https://doorman.azon.ai/guide/getting-started#interactive-setup) for more information.

 - **Minimum ESPHome Version Set**
    The minimum required version has been updated to **2025.5.0**.